 The Action Plan is initially produced in draft for agreement with the building owner or person responsible for its commission.
 At this point the person responsible is required to choose between two options:

-There are a number of categories of buildings that are exempt from Section 63 and do not require preparation of an Action Plan for marketing to be undertaken.
+There are a number of categories of building that are exempt from Section 63 and do not require preparation of an Action Plan for marketing to be undertaken.

 Where the responsible person elects to adopt and refine an Action Plan, they may choose to replace some or all of the prescriptive improvement measures listed in the draft Action Plan with alternative measures.
 Replacement of prescriptive measures with optional measures is conditional on the resulting package of measures achieving savings in CO2 emissions and energy consumption that are equal to or better than the Target Savings identified in the draft Action Plan.